skasproject/skas/docsite/docs/ldap.md

 ## LDAP Configuration

+> _To have a better understanding of what this configuration implies, you can refer to the [Architecture Overview](./architecture.md#overview) part._

 ### The helm values file

 LDAP activation and configuration can be performed by adding specifics values during Helm (re)deployment.